dustinest/libraries/javafx/concurrent/README.md

 # Single threaded scheduler to improve JAVAFX timed functions

-Althrough most of processes can be done with the Timeline I wanted to have more control over my flow and make animations or timeouts where necessary.
+Although most of processes can be done with the Timeline I wanted to have more control over my flow and make animations or timeouts where necessary.
 Also, in most cases I have no need of more than
 One thread.

 For that I created simple single threaded manager for easy access to execute processes in and out of platform.